jinyizh/LeetCodeProblems/Problems/lc1.md

         throw new IllegalArgumentException("No two sum solution");
     }
 ```
 TC is O(N). 空间换时间, compare to brute force solution, SC is O(N).

+In brute foce solution, you write two for loops to check if the sum equals to the target, which increases TC.
+However, SC in this solution is O(1).